-Before we get started, be sure to install and activate WPForms on your WordPress site.
+Before you jump into this tutorial, be sure to install and activate WPForms on your WordPress site.

-After you’ve opened the form builder, you’ll need to go to Settings » Form Pages.
+After you’ve installed the Form Pages addon, you’ll need to create a new form or edit an existing one.
+In the form builder, go to Settings » Form Pages.
 Then check the box labeled Enable Form Page Mode.

 Once this box is checked, many additional options will appear.
 We’ll cover each in detail below.

 Preview Form Page

 If you’d like to see what the form page looks like at any point as you edit it, Save the form and then click the blue Preview Form Page button.

 First, add a Form Page Title.
 You can also choose to add a Message if you’d like.
 In most cases, this text is used to share instructions or other details with users filling out the form.

 Both the Form Page Title and Message will appear at the top of your page, above the form.